Italy Segway Tours: Beginner Segway Tips and Places to Visit in Milan

 Like, “tumble-over-with-two-backpacks-smack-onto-the-floor” type of bad.

-Taking a walking tour in Milan wasn’t going to happen.
-So Segway it was.
 Alex and I hooked up with Italy Segway Tours to make the most of our short trip to Milan, and while I was initially nervous to try the Segway, Alex was anxious for the thrill and couldn't wait to get there.

-How to Ride a Segway:
+How to Ride a Segway (Beginner Instructions)

 When we arrived at our Segway meet up spot, just a short walk from our Airbnb rental, we met our guide Mirella and three other guests.
 The secluded area we met at was perfect for an overview of how to ride a Segway and a few practice runs.
 Mirella was a great instructor and really sensitive to our inexperience.